Strategies and Accommodation to Support Employment in People with FASD

 How can employers optimise natural supports to help people with FASD within the workplace?

-We will cover 4 types of hands-on supports for employees with FASD and justice involvement:
+We will cover 4 types of hands-on supports for employees with FASD and justice system involvement:

 - Workplace Mentoring